pulumi/docs/content/blog/automation-api/index.md

 ## Complex Workflow Orchestration

-There’s no longer a choice between small, decoupled units of infrastructure and a maintainable orchestration process.
+Choosing between small, decoupled units of infrastructure and a maintainable orchestration process is no longer necessary.
 The Automation API executes just like any other code in your application, meaning that a single process can deploy infrastructure and manage related activities such as database migrations and blue/green deployments.

 Like any other Pulumi program, we define our cloud resources.
-In this case an AWS RDS database:
+In this case, an AWS RDS database:

 {{< chooser language "typescript,go" >}}